 This neighbor parked a 1971-73 Ford Mustang in his carport only briefly.
 It was there, and then a couple weeks later it was gone.
 But I had the Pony along so I wouldn’t forget it.

 I set exposure using the Sunny 16 method, which worked well enough thanks to Fujicolor 200’s wide exposure latitude.
 I was able to level off any slight misexposures in Photoshop.
 The Monon was an Indiana rail line.
 For more information and lots of historic photos, check out the excellent Bygone Places of the Monon site.
-In central Indiana, the right-of-way has been converted into a pedestrian trail.
+In central Indiana, the right-of-way is now a pedestrian trail.
 This tunnel passes under Interstate 465.

 See my Pony 135 gallery here.

 I wish this camera didn’t leak light so badly, because it renders color and detail so well.
-And despite it offering no focus or exposure help, I found it to be pleasant to use.
+And despite it offering no focus or exposure help, it was pleasant to use.
 I haven’t felt that way about all of my manual-everything camerass.
-I never would have guessed that the lowly Pony has such personality.
+I never would have guessed that the lowly Kodak Pony 135 has such personality.